 Knickers and Plus Fours

 Knickers were worn for more than just sports and casual entertainment.
-They were common among both fashion forward industries such as the movies, but also among working classes who found the sturdier material knickers quite useful on the farm, for making deliveries, and for some factory work.
+They were common among fashion forward industries such as film makers.
 The short legs and light weight clothes made them cool to wear in summer.
 Elite college kids and wealthy gentlemen were the primary wearers of plus four knickers.

 Working class pants and gentlemen’s sport pants were interchangeable.
 Sturdy materials were the name of the game for men’s work or play.

 Overalls fit very wide on the body, even before Oxford bags came into being.
 The looseness of the fit made all kinds of work easier on the men.
-The lack of belt loops or suspenders meant clothes would not get caught on machinery.
-The wide fit also made more room for large pockets on the sides, back, and front bib area.
+The lack of belt loops or suspenders meant clothes would not get caught on machinery, and the wide fit made more room for large pockets on the sides, back, and front bib area.
 They were as serviceable as any men’s pants could be.

 1920s Style Men’s Pants Today